TouK/nussknacker/docs/scenarios_authoring/Fragments.md

 ![fragment input](img/fragment_input.png)

 ## Outputs
 Fragment can define zero, one or more outputs.
-Each of them has a name, main scenario can then choose appropriate output.
+Each of them has a name (which should be unique), main scenario can then choose appropriate output.
 Below you can see fragment with two outputs:

 ![fragment output](img/fragment_output.png)